Insane1301/100-Days-Of-Machine-Learning/README.md

 # 🚀 100 Days of Machine Learning Journey

-Welcome to my **100 Days of Machine Learning** challenge!
+This repository documents my completed **100 Days of Machine Learning** journey.
-This repository contains all the code, notes I completed while following the **CampusX Machine Learning series**.
+I’ve already covered the full Machine Learning roadmap, and I’m publishing this repository as a **record of my learning, consistency, and practical implementation**.

 ---

-## 📌 About the Challenge
+## 📌 Purpose of This Repository

-The **#100DaysOfMLCode** is a self-driven challenge where I consistently learned and implemented Machine Learning concepts for 100 days.

-- 📚 Followed structured learning from CampusX
-- 💻 Implemented concepts through hands-on coding
+- 📚 To showcase my completed ML journey
+- 💻 To share all implementations and practice work
+- 📈 To track my growth over 100 days
-- 📈 Built a strong foundation in ML algorithms and techniques
+- 🧠 To build a strong foundation before moving into Deep Learning
-- 🧠 Focused on both theory and practical applications

 ---

-Each folder contains:
+Each folder includes:
-- 📄 Jupyter Notebooks / Python scripts
+- 📄 Code (Python / Jupyter Notebook)
-- 📝 Notes (where applicable)
+- 📝 Notes and concepts
-- 🔍 Concept explanations
+- 🔍 Practice implementations
-- 🧪 Practice problems / mini projects
+- 🧪 Mini experiments

 ---

-## 🧠 Topics Covered
+## 🧠 What I Have Covered

 ### 📊 Data Preprocessing
-- Handling Missing Values
+- Missing Value Handling
-- Encoding Categorical Data
+- Encoding Techniques
 - Feature Scaling

-### 📈 Exploratory Data Analysis (EDA)
+### 📈 Exploratory Data Analysis
-- Data Visualization
+- Visualization
-- Statistical Insights
+- Data Insights

 ### 🤖 Machine Learning Algorithms
 - Linear Regression
 - Logistic Regression
+- KNN
-- K-Nearest Neighbors (KNN)
+- SVM
-- Support Vector Machines (SVM)
 - Decision Trees
 - Random Forest
 - Naive Bayes